What is the greatest strength of TFM?

 Is TFM a Patient-Centered Medical Home (PCMH)?

-Yes, we have been recognized by the NCQA as a Level 3 Patient Centered Medical Home on January 22, 2015 and maintain a current certification.
-Residents are active members of our Patient-Centered Medical Home Meetings.
+Yes, we have been recognized by the NCQA as a Level 3 Patient Centered Medical Home since 2015 and maintain a current certification.
+Residents are active members of our Patient-Centered Medical Home Meetings and quality improvement projects.

 How is the call system structured?

 Residents take call during inpatient medicine and pediatrics rotations.
-They also take individual call for their OB continuity patients.
+A night float coverage system is also in place seven days per week.
+Residents also take individual call for their OB continuity patients.
 Please look at the Call Schedule tab for more information.
-Our duty-hour policies comply with the July 2019 ACGME rules.
-Residents take 24 hour call during NICU rotation, a four week block, during their R3 year.
+Our duty-hour policy complies with ACGME rules and boundaries.
+Residents only take 24 hour call during the four week NICU rotation in their R3 year.

 What OB volumes can residents expect?

-Most residents leave TFM with more than 80 total deliveries over three years.
-Residents more interested in OB routinely leave with 100 or more deliveries.
+Most residents leave TFM with 80 - 100 deliveries over three years.
 Our goal is that all graduates provide competent prenatal care, manage labor well, properly conduct a vaginal delivery and repair, and be a good first assistant at C-section.
-Proficiency in C-sections by graduation is a goal but we don't guarantee it.
+Proficiency in C-sections by graduation is a goal but is not guaranteed.

 Are there opportunities for international rotations?

-Several of our faculty members have experience working in international settings.
 Third-year residents may request a one-month international rotation to be approved by the faculty.
-The purpose for international rotations should be congruent with career plans of the resident.
 The rotation must have an educational plan and goals; and needs an approved preceptor at the proposed site.
-Recent places our residents have worked include Honduras, Peru, & Niger.
+Recent places our residents have worked include Honduras, Peru & Niger.
+Several of our faculty members have experience working in these international settings.

 How are residents supported?

 Tacoma Family Medicine has integrated structural support for the resident well-being including a longitudinal Wellness Curriculum.
 R1s receive a two-week initial orientation, followed by a four-week fundamentals rotation, and then weekly facilitated support group.
-Other supports include our night float call system, teaching panels with caps to maintain the education/service balance, Balint Groups, collegial teams and our advisor system (advisor meetings take place at a quarterly minimum).
+Other supports include our night float call system, teaching panels with caps to maintain the education/service balance, Balint Groups, annual full residency weekend retreat, collegial teams and our advisor system (advisor meetings take place at a quarterly minimum).
 We are sincere about having a climate of excellent education coupled with support.

 How are residents evaluated?